Welcome! We can’t wait to meet you in person. If this is your first time here, you’ll find the answers to all your questions below.

 So that we can assess your level and determine the best class to meet your specific needs, our Intro Session is required before attending your first group class.
 In this session we will familiarise you with how to use the Reformer equipment, the breathing and the basic exercises.
-Classes are held on Sundays at 11am.
+Classes are held on Saturdays at 12pm.

 Pilates is a great way to help alleviate lower back pain or rehabilitate after a back injury.
 Pilates strengthens the entire core muscles – including the deep abdominals, pelvic floor, lumbar extensors, and buttocks – to completely stabilise the spine and lumbo- pelvic region, bringing the body into correct alignment and helping to alleviate any pain.